 Electrical guarding is the process of enclosing or protecting electrical equipment to prevent accidental contact with live parts or electrical hazards.
 Electrical guarding is an essential aspect of electrical safety and is necessary to protect employees and property from electrical hazards.

-Guarding involves locating or enclosing electric equipment to make sure people do not accidentally contact live parts.
+Guarding involves locating or enclosing electric equipment to ensure people do not accidentally contact live parts.
 Effective guarding requires equipment with exposed parts operating at 50 volts or more to be placed where it is accessible only to authorized people qualified to work with it.
 Recommended locations are:

 - A room, vault, or similar enclosure;